 This is the first entry of a series on databases in the cloud.
-Upcoming posts will focus more directly on specific databases types such as SQL in the cloud, Oracle, and other NoSQL databases such as Hadoop or MongoDB.
+Upcoming posts will focus more directly on specific database types such as running Oracle and SQL in the cloud, and NoSQL database types such as Hadoop and MongoDB.

-Running a cloud-based database makes it easy to grow your databases as your needs grow, in addition to scaling up or down on-demand to accommodate those peak-workload periods.
+Running a cloud-based database makes it easy for your databases to grow along with your needs, in addition to scaling up or down on-demand to accommodate those peak-workload periods.
 You can also have peace of mind for any security and availability concerns as the cloud enables database replication across multiple geographical locations, in addition to several backup and recovery options.

 Common Database Challenges in the Cloud

-This means that you often have to either over-provision your capacity in order to get the performance you require out of your database, or you have to opt for more expensive Provisioned Performance storage options.
+What can you do in this case?
+Your options are to either over-provision your capacity in order to get the performance you require out of your managed database service, or you can switch to one of the more-expensive disk options.
 If your workloads have large performance spikes, this means that the storage you require for your DBaaS might increase your costs significantly.

-In general, with a DBaaS clones of your cloud-based database are essentially full copies of your database, meaning that all of the underlying capacity for your database is duplicated (or more if you need more than one clone).
+With a DBaaS, clones of your cloud-based database are essentially full copies of your database, meaning that all of the underlying capacity for your database is duplicated (or more if you need more than one clone).
 Now, there are exceptions to that rule, such as with AWS RDS Aurora which has RDS Fast Database Cloning.

-Another challenge is facilitating hybrid cloud and multicloud operations across your on-premises data centers, or possibly across public cloud providers.
-The public cloud DBaaS are very powerful, but they’re not directly compatible.
-This means that moving your database workloads to or from and through the clouds will require a more complicated setup.
+Hybrid Cloud/Multicloud Operations: A major difference between how DBaaS and managed storage options differ is in how well they can facilitate hybrid cloud and multicloud operations across your on-premises data centers, or possibly across public cloud providers.
+The public cloud DBaaS are very powerful, but they’re not directly compatible with each other.
+This means that moving your database workloads to or from and through the clouds will require a more complicated, manual setup.

 The cloud offers you great flexibility to run your database workloads, either traditionally or as a service.
-Which path you choose in cloud database vs. traditional database will depend on the challenges you face and what’s important to you.
+Which path you choose in the cloud database vs. traditional database debate will depend on the challenges you face and what’s most important to your business.
 If you’re looking for a service that offloads many of the standard database and infrastructure management tasks, then you have a wide variety of options and cloud providers to choose from to get the advantages of cloud databases.